Time Zones in Canada

 Canada Country Details

-Canada is a North American country with its capital in Ottawa and a population of 37,058,856.
-Its land area is 9,984,670 km², making time coordination especially important for domestic travel, federal administration, national media broadcasts, and coast-to-coast business operations.
+Canada is a North American country with its capital in Ottawa.
+It has a population of 37,058,856 and a land area of 9,984,670 km², making time coordination especially important for domestic travel, federal administration, national retail operations, and coast-to-coast business communication.

 Daylight Saving Time in Canada